Am I entitled to use a "family" coat of arms?

 duplicating existing arms.

-Simply adopting someone else';s arms is the hight of boorish bad
+Simply adopting someone else';s arms is the height of boorish bad

 taste - and guaranteed to impress people for the wrong reasons.